 How do I request a GED transcript or certificate?

-Beginning January 1, 2014, VDOE will no longer accept paper, phone, fax or email requests for the fulfillment of GED credentials.
-Starting January 2, 2014, GED test takers who earned a credential before 2014 can order duplicate copies of transcripts and official Virginia GED certificates online at the GED Credentialing website.
+As of January 1, 2014, VDOE will no longer accept paper, phone, fax or email requests for the fulfillment of GED credentials.
+As of January 2, 2014, GED test takers who earned a credential before 2014 can order duplicate copies of transcripts and official Virginia GED certificates online ONLY+ at the GED Credentialing website.

 Refer to the frequently asked questions (FAQs) documents for administrators and test takers for more information: